offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-One way to think about what's happening above is that the algorithm is converging on to the same answer but at a different spot in the alignment graph.
+One way to think about what's happening above is that the algorithm is converging on to the same answer but at a different spot in the alignment graph (the same edge weights are being added).
 Normally the algorithm converges on to the bottom-right node of the alignment graph.
 If it were to instead converge on the column just before, the answer would be the same, but the node's position in that column may be different -- it may be any node that ultimately drives to the bottom-right node.

 Given that there may be multiple maximum alignment paths for an alignment graph, there may be multiple nodes found per column.
 Each found node may be for a different maximum alignment path or the same maximum alignment path.